 Qi “Ryan” Wang

-Associate Professor and Vice Chair for Research, Civil and Environmental Engineering at Northeastern University
+Associate Professor and Vice Chair for Research, Civil and Environmental Engineering, Northeastern University

 Urban Mobility, Inequality, and Environmental Justice: Insights from Big Data